 “There is a faulty powerpoint in my kitchen.
 My real estate agent says I (the tenant) am responsible for its replacement.
 Is this correct?
 If not, what should I do to get it fixed?”
 Tenant, NSW

-We asked Rhodes Realty General Manager and Licensed Real Estate Agent, Greg Timms for his advice:
+We asked General Manager at Rhodes Realty, Greg Timms, for his advice:

 Greg suggested sending an email to your agent requesting the repair and explaining that your appliance did not cause the fault.

 “It would be worth highlighting that a faulty power presents a potential safety issue,” he said.
 “You may even suggest that if the electrician engaged finds misuse is the cause of the fault, that you will pay the repair cost.”

 “Give your agent a reasonable deadline for the repairs to be completed, for example, within 7-10 business days and follow up with them if the repair is not organised in the suggested time.”

 “Continue to pay your rent as normal as withholding rent can give grounds to terminate the tenancy for non-payment of rent.”

 “If the agent does not arrange the repair, then you can escalate the matter to the Agency Principal or take steps to report the matter to Fair Trading.
 The last report would be to apply to Tribunal for an order to have the repair done.”